-Leslie Lopez, known as "DIME", is an interdisciplinary artist, born and raised in Oakland CA, she's well known for her funky graffiti letters, unique hand styles and culture work.
+Leslie Lopez, affectionately known as "DIME", is an visual artist, born and raised in Oakland CA, she's well known for her funky graffiti letters, unique hand styles and culture work.
 She has a passion for painting in the streets with community, and creating beautiful, yet powerful, public art in the barrio.

 Dime comes from a humble, hardworking family who's parents migrated from Sinaloa and Michoacan, Mexico.
 She was introduced to murals and graffiti at a young age and her work is heavily influenced by her upbringings as a first gen chicana, her Mexican culture, and her life experiences as a brown girl growing up in East Oakland.

 From the barrios and the ghettos to personal collections, and galleries, Dime's colorful work bridges the Graffiti and Fine art worlds.
 She has exhibited her work internationally --in museums, apparel, publications and fashion.
 Many of her collaborations are painted with children, youth, and elders, and are seen in walls in the BayArea and beyond.